Garrett-Bodley/Garrett-Bodley.github.io/_posts/2024-03-22-fixing-a-corrupt-git-index.markdown

 ## Inspecting the Index on disk

-The error statement says `Checksum does not match value stored on disk`.
 The checksum refers to the final 20 bytes stored in `.git/index` which is a `sha1sum` of the everything in the index that precedes those final 20 bytes.

 Okay, let's compute the checksum via the command line and inspected the last 20 bytes of my `.git/index` file